-However, we notice that the accretion rate onto the planet can be higher than the stellar accretion rate (top panels of figures \ref{diffacc} and \ref{ontostardiffacc}).
+However, we notice that the accretion rate onto the planet can be higher than the stellar accretion rate (top panels of Figs. \ref{diffacc} and \ref{ontostardiffacc}).
 The planet can accrete more than what the disc can supply only at the very beginning of the simulation as it is emptying its horseshoe region.
-Then, it accretes material from the inner and outer parts of its orbit: there the planetary accretion is limited to what the disc can provide.
-The reason why the stellar gas accretion rate is smaller than the planetary accretion rate after a longer time is because the stellar accretion rate is measured at the inner edge of the disc (mass flux at r = 0.2 AU) whereas the planet is accreting material from the inner and the outer disc (inside and outside r = 5.2 AU).
-We compared the stellar flux at a radius located beside the planet (i.e. at 7.5 AU while the planets is located at 5.2 AU) and we observed that the planet accretion rates become limited by the mass flux at this location after a certain time: the time needed to empty its horseshoe region and a large part of the inner disc.
-In conclusion, the planetary accretion is limited to what the outer disc can provide as the inner disc is depleted by the planet and the viscous accretion towards the star.
+Then it accretes material from the inner and outer parts of its orbit: this is where planetary accretion is limited to what the disc can provide.
+The reason the stellar gas accretion rate is smaller than the planetary accretion rate after a longer time is that the stellar accretion rate is measured at the inner edge of the disc (mass flux at r = 0.2 AU), whereas the planet is accreting material from the inner and the outer disc (inside and outside r = 5.2 AU).
+We compared the stellar flux at a radius located beside the planet (i.e., at 7.5 AU while the planets is located at 5.2 AU) and we observed that the planet's accretion rate becomes limited by the mass flux at this location after a certain time: the time needed to empty its horseshoe region and a large part of the inner disc.
+In conclusion, planetary accretion is limited to what the outer disc can provide as the inner disc is depleted by the planet and the viscous accretion towards the star.